 As part of the Drama Australia research project, Michelle Weeding met with a number of our Tasmanian drama legends to document their stories and chronicle the introduction of drama into the Tasmanian education system.
-Drama Tasmania would like to thank Beth Parsons (vale 2020), Megan Schaffner, Marlene Lette and Ida McAnn for their contributions and generosity.
+Drama Tasmania would like to thank Beth Parsons (vale 2020), Megan Schaffner (vale 2021), Marlene Lette and Ida McAnn for their contributions and generosity.

 Beth Parsons ( vale 2020)

 After completing her training at the Teachers Training College in Launceston, Beth went on to work in a number of primary schools.
 Beth was selected to attend a school-of-method conducted by the Supervisor of Speech Education, Mr Clive Sansom.
 She enthusiastically tried out the methods she had learnt on her own class, and also subsequently at the New Norfolk High School.
 Pleased with Beth’s achievements, Clive Sansom invited her to transfer to the Speech and Drama Centre to train as a speech education adviser.
 She moved to the Centre in 1955, where she met and worked with some wonderful people, many of whom became life-long friends.
 They had the challenging job of introducing class discussion and oral language, to help unlock the voices of children who for generations had not been permitted to speak in class unless reciting lines that had been rote learnt.
 At one school, half of the class even staged a walk out because their parents believed that it was evil for children to use their imaginations, however she calmly soldiered on to bring out the best in the remaining children.
 Beth was soon given the responsibility of covering thirteen schools in the Huon Valley and D’Entrecasteaux Channel, and during this time she formed more life-long friendships with teachers that she encountered.